Rafael Rincón González

-Rafael Rincón González (Maracaibo, Zulia state, Venezuela, September 30, 1922 – January 15, 2012) was a Venezuelan musician.
+Rafael Rincón González (30 September 1922–15 January 2012) was a Venezuelan musician.
 He is a composer of more than 600 songs, including “Pregones Zulianos," which was recorded by the Royal Philharmonic Orchestra.
 He was named to the orders of San Sebastián and Diego de Losada (1997).
 On August 23, 1993, his compositions were determined to be the musical patrimony of the Zulia state.